Main Content

 The commissions on real estate transactions are as follows:

-12 % Value Added Tax (VAT) is charged on all good and services.
-This includes legal work, real estate commissions or appraisals.
+10 % Value Added Tax (VAT) is charged on all goods and services.
+This includes legal work, real estate commissions, or appraisals.

 Legal Fees